Foreign Body in the Meatus Acusticus Externus (Foreign Body in the External Ear Canal) in Dogs

 Diagnosis

-In addition to visual inspection, the veterinarian may also perform an ear swab test to determine if there is a bacterial or fungal infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. that may have been caused or exacerbated by the foreign body.
-This information is crucial for planning further treatment and avoiding future complications.
+In addition to the visual inspection, the veterinarian may also perform an ear swab test to determine whether a bacterial or fungal infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is present that may have been caused or worsened by the foreign body.
+This information is crucial for planning further treatment and preventing future complications.

 Therapy